Quitclaim Deeds: A Useful Guide

 Do I need to tell my lender if I use a quitclaim deed?

 Transacting a property using a quitclaim deed with a property that has an outstanding mortgage could trigger a lender’s due-on-sale clause.
-In that case, the grantor owes the unpaid mortgage despite the new ownership, so the lender needs to be informed prior to the quitclaim to avoid problems.
+In that case, the grantor owes the unpaid mortgage immediately despite the new ownership, so the lender needs to be informed prior to the quitclaim to avoid problems.
+Failure to make immediate payment could result in foreclosure.

 Quitclaim deeds transfer a grantor’s property rights to a grantee.
 They can facilitate transactions in various cases, including between family members or divorcing spouses.
-In addition, they’re helpful for fixing defects on your title.
+Additionally, they can fix defects on your title.

 However, because quitclaim deeds don’t guarantee the title is free and clear, they aren’t suitable for typical real estate transactions.